 Generic Typealias With Where Clause

-A Generic Typealias can have a where clause to further disambiguate the applicable types:
+to further disambiguate applicable types:

 struct Point<T> {